 Council for Accreditation of Counseling and Related Educational Programs, 1001 North Fairfax Street, Suite 510, Alexandria VA 22314.
 Telephone: 703-535-5990.

 The same admissions standards apply for online students as for all others; admissions requirements are listed along with the description of each graduate program.
-Students in the online programs are held to the same academic and administrative policies as the on campus students.
+Students in the online programs are held to the same academic and administrative policies as the on-campus students.
 These include withdrawal from courses/college, refund policy, academic misconduct, and grade grievance.
 All administrative and financial transactions with the college can be completed online.

 The Griff Center for Student Success

-The Griff Center provides comprehensive programs, services, and resources to support student academic and career success and a transformative learning experience grounded in our Catholic, Jesuit mission.
+The Griff Center for Academic Engagement provides comprehensive programs, services, and resources to support student academic and career success and a transformative learning experience grounded in our Catholic, Jesuit mission.
 The Griff Center is a hub for academic advisement, career advisement, accessibility support, and has staff ready to assist students to become successful lifelong learners.